ovity/octotree/README.md

 ## Settings
 ### Access Token

-__Note for the paranoids (like me!)__: Octotree only stores access tokens in your browser local storage and never transmits them.
-If you want to be absolutely sure, check out the source, starting with [this line](https://github.com/buunguyen/octotree/blob/master/src/view.options.js#L77).
+__Note for the paranoids (like me!)__: Octotree stores access tokens in your browser local storage and never transmits it anywhere.
+If you want to verify, check out the source, starting with [this line](https://github.com/buunguyen/octotree/blob/master/src/view.options.js#L77).

 #### GitHub
 Octotree uses [GitHub API](https://developer.github.com/v3/) to retrieve repository metadata.
 By default, it makes unauthenticated requests to the GitHub API.
 However, there are two situations when requests must be authenticated: